podocarp/goscript/README.md

 Notice how types are not needed, and recursion can be done without pre-defining the function variable.

+Type promotions are also in place in a style of C/C++, most notably you can do add ints to floats with no explicit casting.
+All in the name of convenience.

 ## Usage

 Create a machine and evaluate code: